Day Tripper

 "Day Tripper" is a song by the English rock band the Beatles that was released as a double A-side single with "We Can Work It Out" in December 1965.
 The song was written primarily by John Lennon with some contributions from Paul McCartney and was credited to the Lennon–McCartney partnership.
 Both songs were recorded during the sessions for the band's Rubber Soul album.
 The single topped charts in Britain, Ireland, the Netherlands and Norway.
 In the United States, "Day Tripper" peaked at number five on the Billboard Hot 100 chart and "We Can Work It Out" held the top position.

 "Day Tripper" is a rock song based around an electric guitar riff and drawing on the influence of American soul music.
-The Beatles included it in their concert set-list until their retirement from live performances in late August 1966.
-The band's use of promotional films to market the single anticipated the modern music video.
+The Beatles included it in their concert setlists until their retirement from live performances in late August 1966.

-In the UK, "Day Tripper" / "We Can Work It Out" was the seventh highest selling single of the 1960s.
+In the UK, "We Can Work It Out" / "Day Tripper" was the seventh highest selling single of the 1960s, and the Christmas number one of 1965.
 As of December 2018, it was the 54th best-selling single of all time in the UK – one of six Beatles singles included in the top sales rankings published by the Official Charts Company.

 Background and inspiration

 "Day Tripper" was written early in the Rubber Soul sessions when the Beatles were under pressure to produce a new single for the Christmas market.
 John Lennon wrote the music and most of the lyrics, while Paul McCartney contributed some of the lyrics.
 Lennon based the song's guitar riff on that from Bobby Parker's "Watch Your Step", which had also been his model for "I Feel Fine" in 1964.
 In a 1980 interview, Lennon said of "Day Tripper": "That's mine.
 Including the lick, the guitar break and the whole bit."
 In the 1997 book Paul McCartney: Many Years from Now, McCartney claims that it was a collaboration but Lennon deserved "the main credit".

-Lennon described "Day Tripper" as a "drug song" in 1970, and in a 2004 interview McCartney said it was "about acid" (LSD).
+Lennon described "Day Tripper" as a "drug song" in 1970, and in a 2004 interview McCartney said it was "about acid".
 The song title is a play on words referring to both a tourist on a day-trip and a "trip" in the sense of a psychedelic experience.
 Lennon recalled: "Day trippers are people who go on a day trip, right?
 Usually on a ferryboat or something.
 But [the song] was kind of ... 'you're just a weekend hippie.'
 Get it?"
 In Many Years from Now, McCartney says that "Day Tripper" was about sex and drugs; he describes it as "a tongue-in-cheek song about someone who was ... committed only in part to the idea.
 Whereas we saw ourselves as full-time trippers ..."